-- The cop administered the test outside of the two hour post-arrest window, or the cop didn't observe the fifteen minute observation period prior to giving the test.
+- The cop administered the test outside of the two hour post-arrest window, or the cop did not observe the fifteen minute observation period prior to giving the test.

 - Radio frequency interference (RFI) may cause a breathalyzer to skew the BAC results.

 - Your breathalyzer was broken or otherwise non-functional.
 (Breathalyzers usually employ either infrared spectroscopy and/or fuel cell technology, which converts the quantity of alcohol in your breath to the quantity in your blood.
 This conversion often causes compromised results and inaccurate readings.)

 - Breathalyzers are believed to have margins of error of up to .02; so, for example, someone with a .09 BAC reading may actually be under the legal limit.

 - You suffer from such conditions as GERD, heartburn or acid reflux, all of which can "fool the machine" and cause a falsely high BAC reading.

 - You had alcohol in your mouth ("mouth alcohol"), which masked the deep lung air (alveolar air) that Nevada breathalyzers are meant to measure for DUI purposes.